2nd Quarter classes begin the week of Oct 27, 2025.

 Open Spots: 3

 **This class will be taught in a Hybrid format with an online lecture on Mondays (10:00 am - 10:55 am) over a live, online platform and in-person lab and activities on Wednesdays (11:00 am - 11:55 am).
 Registration for the Lab section will automatically enroll the student in the Lecture section.** Why do Mentos candies in Coke make a fizzy mess?
 How do skateboarders survive spins on a half-pipe?
 What causes some lithium-ion batteries to burst into flames?
 Answers to these questions can be found in the study of high school science!
 Interdisciplinary Science is a year-long, introductory high school science course which examines the living and non-living worlds.
 This survey course introduces key concepts from Biology, Chemistry, and Physics, which will lay the foundation for students to pursue more rigorous, year-long high school science courses in each discipline.
+This course also serves as a science survey, or overview, for students who will not be pursuing a STEM field or advanced education.
 Students will learn about the principles of scientific investigations and engineering practices, the Scientific Method, and the basic format of a lab report.
 They will practice taking measurements, recording data, converting units of measure, and related mathematical concepts such as International System of Units, scientific notation, graphs, and data analysis.
 Students will learn how to provide evidence to support explanations and solutions for their investigations.
 Topics in biology will include molecular, cellular, classification, organisms, populations, and ecosystems.
 Students will explore the relationships between living things and their environments.
 The chemistry units will cover the composition of matter, atomic structure and periodic table, and chemical bonds and reactions, while the survey of physics will include forces and motions; conservation of energy, thermal energy, electricity and magnetism; and wave phenomena, characteristics, behavior, including electromagnetic and sound waves.
 Meeting Dates: This is a 29-week course with the week off to be announced.
 Format: This is a hybrid course with the lecture taught synchronously online on Mondays and hands-on experiments done in a lab on Wednesdays.
 Prerequisites: Students should have completed 8th grade math or a course in Pre-Algebra prior to taking Interdisciplinary Science.
 They should be familiar with ratios, rates, proportions, decimals, percents, exponents, and solving one-variable equations.
 Class Expectations: For both in-person and virtual class meetings, students are expected to come prepared, have class materials, and be ready to participate in class discussions and activities.
 During virtual lectures (Mondays), students are expected to be seated at a desk or table and have their cameras on.
 Workload: Students should expect to spend 2-3 hours per week outside of class on reading and homework assignments.
 Assignments: All class announcements and assignments will be communicated via Google Classroom.
 Assessments: Informal, qualitative and constructive feedback will be given on submitted assignments.
 A quantitative score/grade will not be provided.
 Textbook: Students should purchase or rent Physical Science - Interactive Science by Pearson / Savvas Publishing (ISBN # 978-0133209266) and Biology For Dummies (ISBN # 978-1119345374 ) Materials: Students should bring the following supplies to each class: Five Star spiral graph ruled notebook, scientific calculator, colored pencils, glue stick, pens or pencils to write with, and a ruler.
 Students will be asked to bring a laptop to class on some days.
 Lab/Supply Fee: A lab fee of $100.00 is due payable to the instructor on the first day of class.
 Credit: Homeschool families may wish to count this course as a full credit in Lab Science for purposes of a high school transcript.

 11:00 am-11:55 am